MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/manage-auto-claim-policies.md

 You must be a Global admin to create and manage auto-claim policies.
 For more information, see [About Microsoft 365 admin roles](../../admin/add-users/about-admin-roles.md).

 > [!NOTE]
-> If you're the person who signed up for the subscription, you're automatically a global admin.
+> If you're the person who signed up for the subscription, you're automatically a Global admin.

 ## Turn the auto-claim policy feature on or off